Graded Brauer groups of a groupoid with involution: Complex and orthogonal Brauer groups

-We shall mention that roperty 2 was already proved by D. Saltman in the special case of Azumaya algebras with involution (see~\cite[Theorem 4.4 (a)]{Sal}).
-Our result extends this to infinite-dimensional Real bundles of algebras.
+We shall mention that property 2 was already proved by D. Saltman in the special case of Azumaya algebras with involution (see~\cite[Theorem 4.4 (a)]{Saltman:Azumaya}).
+Our result extends his work to infinite-dimensional Real bundles of algebras.

 To prove Theorem~\ref{thm:Br_vs_BrR_vs_BrO} we need the